-When it comes to designing small spaces, the key to a successful project is meticulous planning.
-Never is this more the case than when dealing with a spatially challenged kitchen.
-Regardless of size, your culinary space is the heart of the home.
-Even if you aren't a gourmet chef, you will undoubtedly find yourself in the kitchen when guests come over — it's just a natural gathering spot.
-But you don't need a massive cook space with an island the size of, well, an island in order for it to be functional and attractive.
+When it comes to interior design for small spaces, the key to a successful project is meticulous planning.
+Never is this more the case than when dealing with a small kitchen.
+Regardless of the floor space, your culinary prep zone is the heart of the home.
+Even if you aren't a gourmet chef, you will undoubtedly find yourself there when guests come over — it's just a natural gathering spot.
+But you don't need a massive dining area with a kitchen island the size of, well, an island in order for things to be functional and attractive.

 1. Get creative with storage.

-Consider overlooked or underused areas of the kitchen, like below the sink and even between cabinets, as seen in this streamlined cook space by Henrybuilt, which makes the most of a vertical area on a bank of cabinets.
-"When you're working with limited space, you have to use super efficient products to make small kitchens act big.
-A recent innovation from Henrybuilt is the Vertical Bar Block that brings function to corners and small spaces, zones that prove challenging in terms of kitchen design," explains Janet Hall, Henrybuilt founder.
-"It acts as a tool box, including an electrical outlet as well as tailored storage for cutting boards, wine bottles, cooking tools, knives, and trays."
+Consider overlooked or underused areas, like below the sink and even between cabinets, as seen in this streamlined small kitchen design by Henrybuilt.
+It makes the most of a vertical area with a bank of cabinets.
+Henrybuilt founder Janet Hall notes that "When you're working with limited space, you have to use super-efficient products to make small kitchens act big.
+[The Vertical Bar Block] a recent innovation from Henrybuilt [brings] function to corners, small spaces, and zones that prove challenging in terms of kitchen design."
+She also shared that this creation "acts as a tool box, including an electrical outlet as well as tailored storage for cutting boards, wine bottles, cooking tools, knives, and trays."

 2. Keep it neutral.